INSRapperswil/nornir-web/backend/README.md

 `Authorization: Token 28aa707e466e9c21db8b5587f318fd70a48f6adc`

 ## Register new Job Templates
-To register a new Job Template, to to the web_nornir/job_templates folder and place you Template in it.
+To register a new Job Template, to to the web_nornir/job_templates folder and place you template in it.
-Then Go to the admin dashboard and create a new Job Template in the database.
-The name you give it in the database must be equal to the filename without the file extension (If for example the file is called `hello_world.py`, the name is `hello_world`)
+Then go to the admin dashboard and create a new Job Template in the database.
+The name you enter in the database must be equal to the filename without the file extension (If for example the file is called `hello_world.py`, the name is `hello_world`)

 ### What should the Template look like?
 Each template needs to contain the `job_function` function.
+If the function name is different, you must change it in the database accordingly.
-Here is an example Template:
+Here is an example template:
 ```python
 from nornir.core.task import Task, Result